sakshi-wd/RestAPIClient/README.md

 # Description

-# 🌦️ WeatherApp – Java Console Application using OpenWeatherMap API
+# A JAVA APPLICATION THAT CONSUMES A PUBLIC REST API (E.G., FETCHING WEATHER DATA) AND DISPLAYS THE DATA IN A STRUCTURED FORMAT.

-WeatherApp is a simple and educational Java console application that fetches real-time weather data for any city using the OpenWeatherMap REST API.
+It is a simple and educational Java console application that fetches real-time weather data for any city using the OpenWeatherMap REST API.
 It demonstrates how Java can interact with online APIs, handle JSON responses, and display the results in a clean, structured format.

 # Features